safwanistic/Ashhad-DSU/README.md

 Assalamualaikum,

-- This is Muhammad Ashhad Safwan, a Computer Science Sophomore at DHA Suffa University, one of the fastest growing universities in Pakistan.
+- This is Muhammad Ashhad Safwan, a Computer Science Junior at DHA Suffa University, one of the fastest growing universities in Pakistan.
 - Flutter Developer / UI-UX Designer
 - Feel free to email me any queries at "m_ashhadhlr@yahoo.com"